tomascupr/codexMCP/README.md

 ### 7. Audience-Targeted Code Explanations

-The `explain_code_for_audience` tool provides code explanations tailored to different audiences (developers, managers, beginners) with customizable detail levels.
+The `describe_codebase` tool provides code explanations tailored to different audiences (developers, managers, beginners) with customizable detail levels.

 ### 8. Code Migration and Modernization

-The `migrate_code` tool helps you migrate code between different language versions or frameworks, with explanations of the changes made.
+Functionality for code migration and modernization can be achieved using `code_generate` with appropriate descriptions.

 ### 9. Template-Based Code Generation

-The `generate_from_template` tool enables code generation using customizable templates, increasing productivity for common tasks.
+The `code_generate` tool, when provided a `template_name` and `parameters`, enables code generation using customizable templates, increasing productivity for common tasks.

 ## Installation